The Top 5 Tips to Maximize Your Chargeback Win Rate

 So, how do you figure out your win rate?
 It’s actually rather simple…once you understand the basic process to dispute a chargeback, that is.

 Let’s assume an issuing bank has questions about a particular transaction.
 The bank submits a retrieval request or transaction inquiry to get more information, and in response, you should submit the requested information.
-This can be conducted via the VMPI (Visa Merchant Purchase Inquiry) plugin for Visa transactions.
+This can be conducted via the Visa Order Insights plugin (previously known as Visa Merchant Purchase Inquiry, or VMPI) for Visa transactions.
 Mastercard has their own similar process.

 If the information submitted satisfactorily addresses the bank’s questions, the issuer can simply close the case.
 This will have no impact—positive or negative—on your win rate, because no actual dispute was filed.
 You satisfied the bank’s inquiry, so they simply dropped the matter.